Nashville, Tennessee: Mid-20th Century

-Postwar development to present
+Postwar development to end of 20th century

 Rapid suburbanization occurred during the years immediately after World War II, as new housing was being built outside city limits.
 This resulted in a demand for many new schools and other support facilities, which the county found difficult to provide.
 At the same time, suburbanization led to a declining tax base in the city, although many suburban residents used unique city amenities and services that were supported financially only by city taxpayers.
 After years of discussion, a referendum was held in 1958 on the issue of consolidating city and county government.
 It failed to gain approval although it was supported by the then-elected leaders of both jurisdictions, County Judge Beverly Briley and Mayor Ben West.

 Following the referendum's failure, Nashville annexed some 42 square miles of suburban jurisdictions to expand its tax base.
 This increased uncertainty among residents, and created resentment among many suburban communities.
 Under the second charter for metropolitan government, which was approved in 1962, two levels of service provision were proposed: the General Services District and the Urban Services District, to provide for a differential in tax levels.
 Residents of the Urban Services District had a full range of city services.
 The areas that made up the General Services District, however, had a lower tax rate until full services were provided.
 This helped reconcile aspects of services and taxation among the differing jurisdictions within the large metro region.